 Awards are disbursed based on a fixed budget and not all applicants demonstrating financial need will receive a bursary award.
-Applicants will be ranked against other applicants in the bursary period from highest to lowest financial need based on the Province of British Columbia need assessment.
+StudentAid BC ranks applicants in the bursary period from highest to lowest financial need based on their need assessment.
 Only approved applicants will be notified by StudentAid BC.